webplatform/docs/tutorials/html5_form_features/index.md

 {{Flags}}
-{{Summary_Section|This article provides a walkthrough of the new form additions present in HTML5.}}
+{{Summary_Section|In this tutorial we will take you through how to create different types of basic navigation menu using HTML lists and links.}}
+{{Tutorial
+|Content=== Introduction ==

+In this article we’ll talk about web site navigation and menus.
+You’ll learn about different types of menus and how to create them in HTML.
+We’ll also touch on the subject of menu usability and accessibility.
+We won’t go into styling menus yet, but this article will lay the foundations.
+There are [http://dev.opera.com/articles/view/23-creating-multiple-pages-with-navigat/menu_examples.zip code examples to download] to go along with this article — we will refer to these throughout the tutorial.

-{{Tutorial|Content=HTML5 includes many new features to make web forms a lot easier to write, and a lot more powerful and consistent across the Web.
+HTML5 includes many new features to make web forms a lot easier to write, and a lot more powerful and consistent across the Web.
 This article gives a brief overview of some of the new form controls and functionalities that have been introduced.

 == Why did we need new form features? ==